Customer Service Hours

 847-360-4740 • Fax 847-662-0592

 Jack Benny Center for the Arts is the home of the Waukegan Park District’s Cultural Arts Division.
 The Jack Benny Center provides fine arts instruction for music, dance, theatre, art, and traditional craft and lecture programming through the Bowen Heritage Circle.

 - Program registration and rentals

-- Rental of Lilac Cottage for meetings and parties
+- Rental of Lilac Cottage and Dr. Lynn Schornick Theatre

-- Sale of tickets: Bowen Park Theatre Company and Waukegan Symphony Orchestra and Concert Chorus
+- Sale of tickets: Waukegan Symphony Orchestra and Concert Chorus

 - Theatre, gallery, music rooms, dance studio